projectdiscovery/nuclei-templates/CONTRIBUTING.md

 ## Step 6 : Pull Request

 - Fire up your favorite browser, navigate to your GitHub repository, then click on the New pull request button within the Pull requests tab.
-Provide a meaningful name and description to you pull request, that describes the purpose of the template.
+Provide a meaningful name and description to your pull request, that describes the purpose of the template.
 - Voila!
 Your Pull Request has been submitted.
 It will be reviewed and merged by the moderators, if it complies with project standards, otherwise a feedback will be provided.🥳

 ## Need more help?🤔